-Box 16.2: Standards and Labelling (S&L) for energy efficient refrigerators and air conditioners in India2
+Box 16.2 | Standards and Labelling for Energy Efficient Refrigerators and Air Conditioners in India2

-Energy efficiency is often characterised as a "low-hanging fruit" for reducing energy use.
+Energy efficiency is often characterised as a 'low-hanging fruit' for reducing energy use.
 However, systemic failures such as lack of access to capital, hidden costs of implementation, and imperfect information can result in low investments into adoption and innovation in energy efficiency measures (Sorrell et al. 2004).
-To address such barriers, India's governmental Bureau of Energy Efficiency (BEE) introduced the Standards and Labelling (S&L) programme for promotion of innovation in energy efficient appliances in 2006 (Sundaramoorthy and Walia 2017).
-While context-dependent, the programme design, policies and scale-up contain lessons for addressing systemic failures elsewhere too.
+To address such barriers, India's governmental Bureau of Energy Efficiency (BEE) introduced the Standards and Labelling (S&L) programme to promote innovation in energy efficient appliances in 2006 (Sundaramoorthy and Walia 2017).
+While context-dependent, the programme's design, policies and scale-up contain lessons for addressing systemic failures elsewhere too.

-- 21 Program design and addressal of early systemic barriers - 22 To design the S&L program, BEE drew on the international experiences and technical expertise of the - 23 Collaborative Labelling and Appliance Standards Program (CLASP) a non-profit organisation that - 24 provides technical and policy support to governments in implementing S&L programs.
-For example, - 25 since there was no data on the efficiency of appliances in the Indian market, CLASP assisted with early - data collection efforts, resulting in a focus on refrigerators and air conditioners (ACs) (McNeil et al. - 27 2008).
+Programme design and addressing of early systemic barriers

+To design the S&L programme, BEE drew on the international experiences and technical expertise of the Collaborative Labelling and Appliance Standards Program (CLASP) - a non-profit organisation that provides technical and policy support to governments in implementing S&L programmes.
+For example, since there was no data on the efficiency of appliances in the Indian market, CLASP assisted with early data collection efforts, resulting in a focus on refrigerators and air conditioners (McNeil et al. 2008).

-FOOTNOTE 2 This section draws on "The role of capacity-building in policies for climate change mitigation and sustainable development: The case of energy efficiency in India" (Malhotra et al. 2021)
+This section draws on The role of capacity-building in policies for climate change mitigation and sustainable development: The case of energy efficiency in India, (Malhotra et al. 2021).